Hermite trace polynomials and chaos decompositions for the Hermitian Brownian motion: Introduction

 Here for $\alpha \in S_0(n)$, $\beta \in S_0(k)$, the permutation $\alpha \cup \beta \in S_0(n+k)$ is obtained by shifting the cycles of $\beta$ by $n$, and merging the cycles of $\alpha$ and $\beta$ containing $0$.
 See Notation~\ref{Notation:Union}.

 Next, let $q$ be a non-zero parameter.
 For a transposition $\tau$, we define the contraction $C_\tau$ as follows.
-For $\alpha \in S_0(n)$, $C_\tau(\alpha)$ is obtained by: multiplying $\tau \alpha$; erasing the support of $\tau$ and shifting to obtain a permutation in $S_0(n-2)$; and multiplying by a weight depending on $q$ and the number of cycles in $\tau \alpha$.
+For each $n$ and $\alpha \in S_0(n)$, $C_\tau(\alpha)$ is obtained by: multiplying $\tau \alpha$; erasing the support of $\tau$ and shifting to obtain a permutation in $S_0(n-2)$; and multiplying by a weight depending on $q$ and the number of cycles in $\tau \alpha$.
 See Definition~\ref{Defn:Contraction-gr}.
-Then as usual, we define the Laplacian as the sum over transpositions $\mc{L} = \sum_\tau C_\tau$, and the Hermite trace polynomial $\I{\eta \otimes_s F} = \T{e^{-\mc{L}}(\eta \otimes_s F)}$.
-Here the contraction on the tensor part of the argument is the usual tensor contraction.
+Then as usual, for each $n$, we define the Laplacian on $\mf{C}[S_0(n)]$ as the sum over transpositions $\mc{L} = \sum_{\tau \in S(n)} C_\tau$, and the Hermite trace polynomial as $\W{\eta \otimes_s F} = \T{e^{-\mc{L}}(\eta \otimes_s F)}$.
+Here, the contraction on the tensor part of the argument is the usual tensor contraction.
 Hermite trace polynomials satisfy several properties which parallel those of ordinary Hermite polynomials.